top of page

 In his book, Tools of Titans, Tim Ferris writes: If you win the morning, you win the day.
 But what does it mean?
 What you do in the morning can set the tone for your entire day and set you up for success.
 Like whether you will have an unproductive day or a productive day.
 Therefore, you should make sure that your morning routines are the most effective and beneficial for you.

 The many successful people you know have great morning routines.
 These best daily routines for success they practice in the morning prepare them for whatever comes their way for the rest of the day.
 However, we can’t just copy and paste their morning routines.
-Instead, we should find what really works for us, so we can be a winner of our own day and of our own life.
+Instead, we should find what really works for us, so we can be a winner in our own day and of our own life.

 But looking at a list of ways to embark on your day like a winner definitely won't hurt.
-Here are the morning routines of successful people.
+Here are the best morning routines of successful people.

 If you win the morning DreamGravity